-Description: This lab teaches basic mechanics (mass, motion, forces, energy) through the techniques of demonstration, practical hands-on application, assisted project work.
+Description: This optional lab teaches basic mechanics (mass, motion, forces, energy) through the techniques of demonstration, practical hands-on application, assisted project work.
 Topics include measurement, motion, pressure, heat, simple machines, energy generation.

 Goal: This course provides a strong basis for understanding the concepts of mass, force, types of energy, simple machines, renewable energy sources, and many more underpinnings of the natural world around us.
 Through experiments and activities, students learn the skills of analytical reasoning and calculative deduction.
 An enriched learning environment that engages student project work will inspire students to pursue promising careers in science and engineering.

 Lab equipment: To measure mass, distance, motion, acceleration, collision, force, energy, heat, and the effect of gravity on projectile motion, the students use instruments, e.g., stop watches, spring balances, digital and analog Varnier calipers, thermometers, linear air track (with photo gates), and the classic "monkey and hunter" kit.
 The students also learn from hands-on simple machines such as pulleys, levers, screws, wheels, and axles.
 The students verfiy key mechanical priciples, e.g., Hooke's law, Newton’s law, Archimedes principle, etc. Educational kits help the student to learn about renewable energy sources, e.g., light, wind, and water.

 Description: This optional lab teaches basic optics principles through hands-on optical devices and measurements.
 The curricula include important fundamental concepts: